 - 18 Nights - Tokyo to Hong Kong

 - Fly Cruise from £4,099

 Immerse yourself in Japanese culture on this cruise-and-stay holiday.
 Quintessentially Japanese experiences and delicious cuisine await you - sample sake, sushi and soba, and sip tea made meticulously during a traditional ritual.

-- 17 Days - Beijing to Tokyo
+- 17 Nights - Beijing to Tokyo

 - Fly Tour from £4,999

 Immerse yourself in the fascinating culture of these East Asian nations.
 In China, we’ll combine the sights and skyscrapers of Beijing and Shanghai with sleepy water towns and tai chi sessions.

 - Fly Tour from £5,399

 From the natural beauty of Mount Fuji to the spectacular skyline of Tokyo, enigmatic Japan offers a unique holiday experience.
 Discover ancient temples, enjoy a traditional tea ceremony and travel on the famous Bullet Train as you explore this country of contrasts.